folio-org/raml-module-builder/doc/upgrading.md

     returned.
 An iterator to go through rows is obtained by calling `iterator`.
   * `PostgresClient.getClient()` is no longer public.
 If you need a connection, use PostgresClient.startTx().
-If you don't have transactions, you don't need access to SQLConnection.
+For modules that wish to use vertx-pg-client directly, PostgresClient.getConnection is offered - it returns SqlConnection from the pool that is managed by PostgresClient.
   * Exceptions thrown by new client is `io.vertx.pgclient.PgException`.
     Was com.github.jasync.sql.db.postgresql.exceptions.GenericDatabaseException
     before.
 The getMessage() only contains message!
 Not details, code.